bitwes/Gut/documentation/docs/Input-Sender-Input-Methods.md

 See [Input-Sender](Input-Sender) for details on the `GutInputSender` class.

 ## Gotchas
 * If you use a class level `InputSender` (not recommended for this type of testing) and forget to call `release_all` and `clear` between tests then things will eventually start behaving weird and your tests will pass/fail in unpredictable ways.
+* This approach sends `InputEvent` instances directly to the receivers.
+This is great for unit tests, but may not meet the requirements of integration testing.
+If you need to test more complicated scenarios where the tree's state may change who gets input, you should use [`Input` as a receiver](Input-Sender-Input-Singleton)

 ## How-to